Question: How do you get better with money?

 The hard bit with investing is managing your emotions and taming the monkey mind.
 Staying calm when everyone else seems to be panicking and buying more shares when they go on sale.

-Doing the right thing in a bear market (clue: its not panicking and its not selling) is all about your Inner Game.
+Doing the right thing in a bear market is all about your Inner Game.

-It’s no secret that its best to buy low and sell high…so why do investors self-sabotage by doing the opposite, by paying ridiculous fees to financial advisers and by generally fucking everything up?
+It’s no secret that its best to buy low and sell high…so why do investors often self-sabotage by doing the opposite?

 Hhhmm.
 Inner Game perhaps?